-Honda could provide evidence that the customers’ had ever given consent to receive this type of email, which is a breach of PECR, it said.
+Honda could not provide evidence that the customers’ had ever given consent to receive this type of email, which is a breach of PECR, it said.
 The ICO fined it £13,000.

 Aviation business Flybe were also fined £80,000 for sending 3.3 million similar emails entitled ‘Are your details correct?’.

 Steve Eckersley, the ICO’s head of enforcement, said: “Both companies sent emails asking for consent to future marketing.

 “In doing so they broke the law.
 Sending emails to determine whether people want to receive marketing without the right consent, is still marketing and it is against the law.”

 Eckersley added: “In Flybe’s case, the company deliberately contacted people who had already opted out of emails from them.”

 The ICO said that it recognised both Flybe and Honda would be reviewing how they obtain customer consent for marketing to comply with stronger data protection legislation coming into force in May 2018.